Carrie looking at the waves in Laguna

 #4 Don’t Miss the Pageant Of The Masters at the Festival of Arts

-The famous Laguna Festival of Arts is a non profit organization started in 1932 and has since been a huge part of the Laguna community.
+The famous Laguna Festival of Arts is a non profit organization started in 1932 and has since been a staple of the Laguna community.

 The Festival hosts art and music events, education, exhibits, has a permanent collection, and provides scholarships and grants to artists.